 WEM.
 Courtesy of the Norskale acquisition, this smart agent is quickly becoming one of our best friends.
 Why?
 It can shave valuable seconds off those long login times that might be frustrating your end-users.
 Your mileage will vary, but the more GPOs, GPPs, login scripts, drive and printer mappings you have, the more we can shave off.
 The trick is extracting these items into WEM and processing them in parallel (or after the shell loads), as opposed to processing them sequentially and adding to the login time.
 We just did one project for a customer and shaved off about 10 seconds from their login time.
 So, if you haven’t checked out WEM yet, it might be time to do so.

 Those are just a few tips to optimize performance at a high level.
 Want to know a few more tricks or want some more details on these?
-Join me and Greg Davis for a free, action-packed 30 minute webinar on Tuesday, June 20 at 2pm EDT.
-We’ll also be doing live Q&A, so you can ask us anything you want – after all, who doesn’t love a little free Consulting? 😉
+Greg Davis and I hosted an action-packed 30 minute webinar last week, which you can watch now, on-deman!
+Be sure to check it out; after all, who doesn’t love a little free Consulting? 😉

 Please feel free to drop us a note in the comments section if there are additional topics you would like to see covered.
 We look forward to seeing you there!